Pwumpkin/Practice/ENoteTaker/README.md

 #ENoteTaker
 ## Intro
-While searching for effective note taking strategies on the internet, I've stumbled upon Thomas Frank's video on 5 effective note taking strategies.

-## Motivation
-Although there are many good note taking apps out there on the market like OneNote and Evernote, note taking customization features usually require a paid subscription.
-ENoteTaker is an attempt at providing customizable and effective note taking in an open source package.
+ENoteTaker is my attempt at creating a small web application that can help students take notes more effectively.
+Out of all the ways of taking notes, some methods are more efficient/effective at organizing information in useful ways.
+ENoteTaker provides a easy to set up, and intuitive way to take large amounts of notes.

+## What does it do:
+Students can use ENoteTaker to take notes efficiently.
+* ENoteTaker helps by providing notebook page templates for efficient note taking methods.
+* ENoteTaker lets Students organize their notes into Notebooks

-## Technologies used:
+## Technologies
+As a small app, ENoteTaker should be able to run fairly fast within a browser on the client side only.

-This project is my attempt at creating a complete AJAX notetaking application using the basics of web development: HTML5, CSS, and JS.
+The project is my attempt at creating a complete AJAX notetaking application using the fundamentals of web-dev Technologies: HTML5, CSS, and JS.